Filippo-Carta/Totper/README.md

 ## Getting Started

 ### 1. Flash the firmware
-Flash the ESP32-C3 with the companion firmware. *(Link to firmware repo coming soon.)*
+Flash the ESP32-C3 with the companion firmware. *[(https://github.com/Filippo-Carta/Totper-Device)](https://github.com/Filippo-Carta/Totper-Device/blob/main/firmware/sketch.ino)*

 ### 2. Install the app
 Clone this repo and build with Android Studio, or download the latest APK from [Releases](../../releases).